WU-CVGL/cluster-user-guide/Custom_Containerized_Environment.md

 # Advanced: build an image from scratch

 Technically, we will be building FROM an NVIDIA's base image, which is based on an Ubuntu image.
-You can use the minimum template we provide: [here](https://git.cvgl.lab/Cluster_User_Group/envs/src/branch/master/determined-minimum)
+You can use the minimum template we provide: [determined-minimum](./Example_Envs/determined-minimum/)

+Note that for RTX 4090, we need `CUDA` version >= `11.8`, thus you need to use the base image from [NGC/CUDA](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda) with tags >= 11.8, or [NGC/Pytorch](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) with tags >= 22.12.

+Here are some examples tested on RTX 4090:

+1. nerf-env [[Dockerfile]](./Example_Envs/nerf-env/) [[Harbor]](https://harbor.cvgl.lab/harbor/projects/1/repositories/nerf_env_test/artifacts-tab/artifacts/sha256:206c97c5c92d1268585a70420931b2b3a081a4b3f068ebfa046fcbee56d9a2ec)

+2. torch-ngp [[Dockerfile]](./Example_Envs/torch-ngp/) [[Harbor]](https://harbor.cvgl.lab/harbor/projects/1/repositories/zlz-torch-ngp/artifacts-tab/artifacts/sha256:a5e1d1d87123910bb904426e921c1857d401c73e5789c56600fac1039dd4d024)